tfredrich/Syntaxe/README.md

 * @FieldValidation - utilize your own Validator implementation for the annotated field/property.
 * @ObjectValidation - utilize your own Validator implementation for the annotated class.

+In addition, to help protect from cross-site scripting (XSS) attacks, annotations are available to leverage the OWASP XSS library on string fields (also, see Maven Usage below):
+* @JavascriptEncoded - performs Javascript encoding.
+* @XmlEncoded - performs XML encoding.
+* @HtmlEncoded - performs HTML encoding.
+* @WebEncoded - A meta-encoder that performs both Javascript and HTML encoding, in that order.
+* @EcodingProvider - a generic field annotation to leverage your own XssEncoder implementation.

-Created to be simple, Syntaxe supports the following:
+Created to be simple, *Syntaxe* supports the following:
 * Annotation-based validations on fields and objects.
 * AbstractValidatable which is the default implementation of Validatable, which supports the use of @Validate and functional validations.